1. Which ski is right for me?

 You like to carve on groomers, ski in powder and are comfortable charging fast.
 Generally, we recommend you choose skis that are the same width or wider than beginner/intermediate skis and have a stronger wood core and sandwich side wall construction.
 The extra width will give you a more versatile ski to float through deeper days as well as the extra durability you’ll need when you’re dialing in those cliff drops and first tricks in the park.

 No matter what terrain, you will need skis that are made for a more aggressive riding style.
 Your skis will often contain layers of titanal, carbon, flax and other materials to improve their performance at speed and extreme conditions.
 Choose a ski width that suits the terrain you ski, narrow for park rats and hard snow rippers, medium width for all mountain aficionados and budding freeriders, and finally a wide ski for you backcountry, pillow-poppin’, powder slayers.

-As for your construction, choose a flex that suits your style of skiing: softer flexes (6/10) for buttering like Adam Delorme through to stiffer flexes (10/10) to stomp cliff drops all day like Sam Anthamatten.
+As for your construction, choose a flex that suits your style of skiing: softer flexes (6/10) for buttering like Alex Hall through to stiffer flexes (10/10) to stomp cliff drops all day like Sam Anthamatten.

 1.2.2 Think of your skiing style as a 'personality'

 Everyone skis differently, nobody is the same.
 Most skiers prefer one or the other of the following attributes:

 Aggressive VS relaxed

 Surfy turns VS carving/locked in